Sheridan-Tech/j-sheridans_dark_syntax_theme/README.md

 Code-fruit, a dark syntax theme for Atom.

-Special thanks to kevinsawicki ( https://atom.io/users/kevinsawicki ) for the code I used as an example. https://atom.io/themes/monokai
+Special thanks to kevinsawicki ( https://atom.io/users/kevinsawicki ) for the example code. https://atom.io/themes/monokai